-Dulux is committed to the ongoing research and development of innovative products that reduce the environmental impact of our products, without affecting their outstanding performance.
-This is evident in our proactive shift from solvent-based products to water-based alternatives, and the introduction of Australia's first low VOC paint in the early 1990's.
+Dulux is committed to the ongoing research and development of innovation that reduce the environmental impact of our products, without affecting their outstanding performance.
+The health and safety of consumers, customers and the environment form a core element of Dulux’s business.

 Dulux is committed to continually developing new solutions that help reduce the environmental impact and adhere to industry standards.

 As well as diverting 15L plastic paint buckets from landfill, we're helping trade painters and construction companies save on waste costs too.